Dortmund bus blast: Terrorism suspected

 Three explosive devices shattered windows and injured a player on the Borussia Dortmund team bus Tuesday evening local time as the German squad was en route to its home Champions League match against AS Monaco.

-The devices, which were hidden behind a bush, contained metal fragments and had a reach of 100 meters (109 yards), the prosecutor's office said.
+The devices, which were hidden behind a hedge, contained pieces of metal and had a reach of 100 meters (109 yards), the prosecutor's office said.

 Based on the type of detonator and explosive involved, German authorities assume "terrorist involvement" but the motives are unclear, Koehler said.

-One of several claims of responsibility for the attack mentioned a demand for the withdrawal of German Tornado jets from Syria and the closure of the US Air Force's Ramstein air base in Germany.
+One of two claims of responsibility for the attack -- found in three identical letters left at the scene -- mentioned a demand for the withdrawal of German Tornado jets from Syria and the closure of the US Air Force's Ramstein air base in Germany.

-The match, postponed in the wake of the attack, was rescheduled for Wednesday night.
+German Tornado jets have been carrying out surveillance over Syria since January 2016, regularly taking photos of potential targets for anti-ISIS coalition airstrikes.

+Another claim of responsibility apparently from the far-left has been circulating online, the prosecutor's office said, but there are doubts about it.

 Spanish defender Marc Bartra, 26, suffered injuries to an arm and hand, the team said.
 Bartra, who has played 29 games in all competitions for Dortmund this season, was treated at the scene and hospitalized.